-A long while back (perhaps 2020 or so) I started suggesting (in private conversation and in blog posts here or there) that America should, as a matter of great national policy and urgency, enforce and bring about the kind of Sovereign Wealth Fund that's all the rage in Denmark and Saudi Arabia which have been around since the 1990's).
+A long while back (perhaps 2020 or so) I started suggesting (in private conversation and in blog posts here or there) that America should, as a matter of great national policy and urgency, enforce and bring about the kind of Sovereign Wealth Fund that're all the rage in Denmark and Saudi Arabia (which have been around since the 1990's).

 It seems today that some folks have started listening (or independently arrived at the same) and begun advocating these ideas widely in the Press: